Cryogenic sensor enabling broad-band and traceable power measurements: Sample details

-A high-resistivity ($\rho$ > 10 k$\Omega$ cm) 4 inch silicon wafer (100) was covered by a 300 nm thermal oxide $\mathrm{SiO_{x}}$ and sputtered with a 200 nm of pure Nb.
-First, the waveguide was insolated in a Karl Suss MA-6 mask aligner using AZ5214E photoresist in positive mode with hard contact.
-After development, the sample was etched with Plasmalab 80Plus Oxford Instruments reactive ion etching (RIE) system.
-The plasma works with a gas flow of $\mathrm{SF_{6}}$/$\mathrm{O_{2}}$ at 40 sccm/20 sccm with a rf-field power of 100 W. After etching, the resist residuals were cleaned in an ultrasonic machine with acetone and IPA and dried with a nitrogen gun.
-Next, a thin film dielectric layer $\mathrm{Al_{2}O_{3}}$ (45nm) was grown by atomic layer deposition (ALD) in a Beneq TFS-500 system.
-The dc heater dielectric layer was insolated using AZ5214E and wet-etched with an ammonium fluoride – hydrofluoric acid mixture.
-Then, the 4 inch wafer was cleaved into a 2 $\times$ 2 cm$^{2}$ chip by Disco DADdy.
-Second, the nanowire was patterned by EPBG5000pES electron beam lithography (EBL) with a bilayer of MMA/PMMA resist on a single chip.
-The 30 nm thick AuPd layer was deposited in e-beam evaporator at a rate of 0.5 Å/s.
-After liftoff in acetone overnight, the dc-heater and island were patterned by EBL and then deposited with 100 nm Al at a rate of 5 Å/s.
-Finally, each pixel (5 $\times$ 5 mm$^{2}$) was cleaved by a laser micromachining system and packaged with Al bonding wires.
+We begin with a high-resistivity ($\rho$ > 10 k$\Omega$ cm) 4-inch silicon wafer (100) covered by a 300-nm thermal oxide $\mathrm{SiO_{x}}$ and sputter on it 200 nm of pure Nb.
+We define the waveguide in a Karl Suss MA-6 mask aligner using AZ5214E photoresist in positive mode with hard contact.
+After development, the sample is etched with Plasmalab 80Plus Oxford Instruments reactive ion etching (RIE) system.
+The plasma works with a gas flow of $\mathrm{SF_{6}}$/$\mathrm{O_{2}}$ at 40 sccm/20 sccm with a rf-field power of 100 W. After etching, the resist residuals are cleaned in an ultrasonic machine with acetone and IPA and dried with a nitrogen gun.
+Next, a thin film dielectric layer $\mathrm{Al_{2}O_{3}}$ (45 nm) is grown by atomic-layer deposition (ALD) in a Beneq TFS-500 system.
+The dc-heater dielectric layer is protected using AZ5214E resist and the rest of the ALD oxide is wet-etched with an ammonium fluoride–hydrofluoric acid mixture.
+Then, the 4-inch wafer is cleaved into a 2 $\times$ 2 cm$^{2}$ chip by Disco DADdy.
+Subsequently, the nanowire is patterned by EPBG5000pES electron beam lithography (EBL) with a bilayer of MMA/PMMA resist on a single chip.
+The 30-nm-thick AuPd layer is deposited in e-beam evaporator at a rate of 0.5 Å/s.
+After liftoff in acetone overnight, the superconducting leads gavanically connected to the nanowire are patterned by EBL and deposited with 100 nm Al at a rate of 5 Å/s.
+Finally, each pixel (5 $\times$ 5 mm$^{2}$) is cleaved by a laser micromachining system and packaged with Al bonding wires.\\